gustavoguimaraes/simple-participation-optimized-governance-spog/README.md

 # Simple Participation Optimized Governance (SPOG)

-Partial implementation of the SPOG as per this reference [document](https://hackmd.io/6Y8x2jL1R0CBo6RRBESpLA)
+Partial implementation of the SPOG as per this reference [document](https://hackmd.io/6Y8x2jL1R0CBo6RRBESpLA).
+It is NOT production ready and is intended for educational purposes only.

 **A Simple Participation Optimized Governance ("SPOG")** contract minmizes the consensus surface to a binary choice on the following: